inveniosoftware/docs-invenio-rdm/docs/operate/ops/deploy.md

 your deployment, for example, using bare metal machines.
 However, that is out of the scope of this documentation.

-!!! warning "Docker compose is not recommended"
+!!! warning "Default Docker Compose configuration is not recommended"
     The provided docker-compose files in InvenioRDM can give you a good idea of what you need to deploy, including the underlying services.